Topics JPMA Media Forum" Held -Antimicrobial Resistance (AMR) Promotion Month

 Fig. 1 Results of Public Opinion Survey on Drug Resistance (AMR) (2)

-In addition, due to COVID-19, the government's public awareness campaign has been dormant for the past two years, and it is possible that AMR awareness has declined.
-For this reason, during the AMR Countermeasures Promotion Month in 2022 (November), the message "What is drug resistance (AMR)?" will be included, going back to the basics, The Ministry of Health, Labour and Welfare (MHLW) and other ministries and agencies are also promoting the awareness of AMR.
+In addition, due to COVID-19, the government's public awareness campaign has been dormant for the past two years, and it is possible that AMR awareness is declining.
+For this reason, during the AMR Countermeasures Promotion Month in 2022 (November), a message that goes back to the basics, "What is drug resistance (AMR)?
+The Ministry of Health, Labour and Welfare (MHLW) and other ministries and agencies are also promoting the awareness of AMR.

 In addition, the Cabinet Secretariat emphasized that the future challenge for the Cabinet Secretariat is how to strengthen the spread of AMR awareness activities from FY2023 onward, including the "National Conference on Drug Resistance (AMR) Measures" and other suspended events ( Figures 2 and 3 ).